Mae-Avadiaev/Algos-and-DS-python/README.md

-# python_oop_algo_data_structures
+# Python experience in OOP, algorithms and data structures

-Python experience in OOP, algorithms and data structures
+1. Yandex contest for Yandex Academy for school of Back-end development